-The Douglas County Clerk & Recorder, Merlin Klotz serves the following roles:
+The Douglas County Clerk & Recorder, Merlin Klotz, serves in the following roles:

 - Chief Election Official of Douglas County

 - Agent of the State of Colorado for motor vehicle titling and licensing